rexposadas/chatbot/README.md

 in another terminal: `open public/index.html`  -> run the FE

-currently, we are limited to 100 search hits by SERPAPI - a google web service: https://serpapi.com/manage-api-key

-FYI: Brave has a free account, but need to give your CC, and it has 1,000 free hits per month

 ## Features

 - **AI-Powered Responses**: Uses OpenAI GPT-4 for intelligent sports statistics analysis
 - **Google Search Integration**: Uses SerpAPI to access Google search results in real-time
-- **Sports-Focused Filtering**: Prioritizes results from ESPN, NBA.com, NFL.com, MLB.com, etc.
-- **Source Citations**: Provides verifiable Google search result sources
 - **TypeScript**: Fully typed for better development experience

 ## Why SerpAPI?